Business Productivity Tools: G Suite or Office 365?

 If you’ve ever done any research into business productivity tools, then you’ve definitely come across Microsoft Office 365 and Google G Suite.
 You may be using one right now.
-Perhaps you’re like most, and have used both but still have no idea what they do, or why they even matter to a business.
+Perhaps you’re like most, and have used both, but still have no idea what they do, or why they even matter to a business.
 If that’s the case, then this blog post is just for you.

 What are they?

 There are wide distinctions in terms of pricing when comparing the two platforms.
 G Suite for Business by Google simply offers two options (three, if you count Enterprise): G Suite Basic and Business.
-The Basic plan costs $5/email user per month and Business plan costs $10/email user per month.
+The Basic plan costs $5/email user per month and the Business plan costs $10/email user per month.

 Where to begin … I’ll start with storage, since that’s the arena Jungle Disk knows a little something about.
-If you compare G Suite Basic to Business Premium in terms of pricing, it’s a pay for what you get scenario.
+If you compare G Suite Basic to Business Premium in terms of pricing, it’s a pay-for-what-you-get scenario.
 G Suite Basic gives you 30GB/per user for both email and online storage, which may present a problem for your data hoarders.
 This compares to Microsoft Business Premium which offers 50GB/user for email data alone and another 1 TB of data for online storage in OneDrive.
-However, the tables turn very quickly on Microsoft, when you look at G Suite Business versus Microsoft E1.
-For only $10/user/month, your user can use an unlimited amount of data in email or data storage; whereas Microsoft’s E1 license starts at $8/user/month and you have the exact same limitations of the Business Premium plan, minus the installable software, so more Gmail like in nature, but you get nothing more other than the ability to have more than 300 users for less money.
-It’s big brother SKU, E3 offers the same capabilities as Business Premium with a couple bells and whistles (including Azure Rights Management which adds a layer of encryption to email and other data loss prevention (DLP) capabilities), but nothing more in terms of extra or “unlimited” storage options offered by their competitor in Google.
+However, the tables turn very quickly on Microsoft when you look at G Suite Business versus Microsoft E1.
+In G Suite Business, for only $10/user/month, your user can use an unlimited amount of data in email or data storage; whereas Microsoft’s E1 license starts at $8/user/month and you have the exact same limitations of the Business Premium plan, minus the installable software, so more Gmail like in nature, but you get nothing more other than the ability to have more than 300 users for less money.
+Its big brother SKU, E3, offers the same capabilities as Business Premium with a couple bells and whistles (including Azure Rights Management which adds a layer of encryption to email and other data loss prevention (DLP) capabilities), but nothing more in terms of extra or “unlimited” storage options offered by their competitor in Google.

 As far as email is concerned, evaluating Google versus Exchange (the platform offered in Office365), falls largely on whether you prefer IMAP or MAPI.
-If you just said gesundheit to the screen, it’s okay, if you’re not a mail platform expert.
+If you just said “gesundheit” to the screen, it’s okay if you’re not a mail platform expert.
 I won’t bore you with the details, but the main difference in terms of what the technology does is: IMAP (what Gmail is) offers email syncing between devices (delete an email on your phone, it shows deleted when you open it on your desktop), BUT mail is NOT necessarily cached in a client.
 Gmail does not have a desktop client in the way that Exchange has a desktop client in Outlook.
 This means, for the most part, users absolutely need an internet connection in order to access and reference their emails.
 MAPI is a little different.
 Exchange was created with a client (Outlook) in mind, designed to organize and store mail in one’s desktop/laptop AND in the cloud.
 Thus, users have a way to review emails and do work, even if they don’t have an internet connection (though, make no mistake you NEED either way, a web connection to send and receive email).
 The main takeaway: If you live and die by Outlook features on your desktop, you’re obviously going to ride or die for Microsoft and you’re best off choosing the Business Premium or E3 or E5 license, if that’s a necessity.
-Apart from that, I can’t think of one thing Exchange can do, that Gmail.
+Apart from that, I can’t think of one thing Exchange can do, that Gmail cannot.
 If you can, feel free to comment.
 We’d love to amend the blog article to include corrections (I’ve never done that, but have always wanted to).

-There are so many things I’d like to cover, but I don’t want to write a book, so again, please feel free to contact [Jungle Disk] (email@example.com), if you’d like me or someone on my team to help you flesh out the differences.
+There are so many things I’d like to cover, but I don’t want to write a book, so again, please feel free to contact Jungle Disk if you’d like me or someone on my team to help you flesh out the differences.
 Neither platform is the overall “right one” but one of them is definitely the right one for you, and since you need to focus on your own business, let us help you find the right fit.
 Even if you choose to buy directly from Google or Microsoft, remember, we can always help you backup OneDrive/Exchange or Google Drive/Gmail to help keep your data safe.